Introduction

 Ending

-The game continues until one Player commands all of the 52 total cards in the game, at which point the remaining Player is the loser.
+The game continues until one Player commands all of the 52 total cards, at which point the remaining Player is the loser.

-The basic rules of the War card game are summarized below:
+We summarized the basic rules of the War card game below:

-- Rank is the only thing that matters, suit does not matter in War.
+- Rank is the only thing that matters, suit does not matter.

 - Cards should not be looked at until they are played.